-For drama teachers with a tried-and-true paper ticketing process in place, online sales and box office management might seem like a daunting (or even unnecessary) prospect.
-But schools across the country are going digital...and their only regret is not doing it sooner!
+For drama teachers with a tried-and-true paper ticketing process in place, digital sales and box office management might seem like a daunting (or even unnecessary) prospect.
+But schools across the country are moving to online ticketing... and their only regret is not doing it sooner!

 We know what you're thinking: This has to be coming from the Administration.